andgineer/sorokin.engineer/posts/en/_posts/2024-06-12-aws_s3_async_list.md

 folder9999/
 ```

-Instead of making thousands of API calls (one for each "folder"), `ListObjectsAsync`
+Instead of making thousands of API calls (one for each "folder"), `S3BucketObjects`
 with `max_folders=10` parameter will group them into just ten prefix groups:

 ```